Amirosimani/Machine_Learning_Pratt/README.md

-## Textbooks, Readings and Materials:
+## Textbooks and Readings Materials
 Throughout the semester, we will survey diverse perspectives about machine learning as a socially situated technology.
 The assigned readings will be complemented by in-class discussions, typically at the beginning of the class.

 Throughout the semester, we will use the following books frequently: